Roger Stone: 2020 United States presidential election, January 6 United States Capitol attack and later political career

+In January 2024, further controversy arose from a tape being released in which Stone discusses assassinating Democratic politicians Eric Swalwell and Jerry Nadler.
+Stone denied the recording as a "poorly fabricated AI-generated fraud", while it was reported that the US Capitol Police were investigating the matter after the audio's release.

+In 2025, Stone accused the Navy veteran, former astronaut, and current Arizona Democratic Senator Mark Kelly of treason and called for his execution for questioning Trump's crypto connections, meme coins and activities.

-Personal style and habits
+Personal life

+Stone married his first wife Anne Elizabeth Wesche in 1974.
+Using the name Ann E.W.
+Stone, she founded the group Republicans for Choice in 1989.
+They divorced in 1990.

 Stone's personal style has been described as flamboyant.
 In a 2007 Weekly Standard profile written by Matt Labash, Stone was described as a "lord of mischief" and the "boastful black prince of Republican sleaze".
 Labash wrote that Stone "often sets his pronouncements off with the utterance 'Stone's Rules,' signifying to listeners that one of his shot-glass commandments is coming down, a pithy dictate uttered with the unbending certitude one usually associates with the Book of Deuteronomy."
 Examples of Stone's Rules include "Politics with me isn't theater.
 It's performance art, sometimes for its own sake."

 Stone does not wear socks – a fact that Nancy Reagan brought to her husband's attention during his 1980 presidential campaign.
 Labash described him as "a dandy by disposition who boasts of having not bought off-the-rack since he was 17", who has "taught reporters how to achieve perfect double-dimples underneath their tie knots".
 Washington journalist Victor Gold has noted Stone's reputation as one of the "smartest dressers" in Washington.
 Stone's longtime tailor is Alan Flusser.
 Stone dislikes single-vent jackets (describing them as the sign of a "heathen"), saying he owns 100 silver-colored neckties and has 100 suits in storage.
 Fashion stories have been written about him in GQ and Penthouse.
 Stone has written of his dislike for jeans and ascots and has praised seersucker three-piece suits, as well as Madras jackets in the summertime and velvet blazers in the winter.

 In 1999, Stone credited his facial appearance to "decades of following a regimen of Chinese herbs, breathing therapies, tai chi and acupuncture."
 Stone wears a diamond pinky ring in the shape of a horseshoe and in 2007 he had Richard Nixon's face tattooed on his back.
 He has said: "I like English tailoring, I like Italian shoes.
 I like French wine.
 I like vodka martinis with an olive, please.
 I like to keep physically fit."
 Stone's office in Florida has been described as a "Hall of Nixonia" with framed pictures, posters, bongs, and letters associated with Nixon.